LamarC/friend-finder/README.md

 # Friend finder

->This datng application will find you the perfect date, just take the personality test and lets us work our magic! :couple_with_heart:
+> :couple_with_heart: This dating application will find you the perfect date.
+Just take the personality test and let us work our magic!

-_Take the survey so we can find your perfect match!!_
+ _Take the survey so we can find your a great match!!_

 ## Technologies used